sirivennelapitta/Siri_CI-CD/spring-boot-hello-world/README.md

-# Spring Boot Hello World
+heyyyyyy# Spring Boot Hello World

 **A simple Spring Boot 2.x app to send hello world message to a user**